loney7/URL-Analyser-REST-Backend-with-python-and-django/README.md

 I finally found a way to get the title string by using soup.title.text.
 After making this change the code started working perfectly.
 <br>
 <br>
-### 3. Choice of Library for analysis of web pages
+### c.
+Choice of Library for analysis of web pages

 I had to choose between two libraries beautiful soup and scrapy Factors I considered :